SESYNC-ci/ci-spring2016/Lessons/basicR.md

 dev.off()
 ```

-Remember that by default your file will be saved in your working directory
+By default your file will be saved in your current working directory.

--   pdf()
--   png()
--   postscript()

 Writing your own functions
 ==========================